Utilization Management

 You’ll be notified in writing of any unfavorable decision (denial) and may receive a phone call from our Utilization Management team before the letter arrives.
 You may also receive correspondence or a call from our partner, eviCore Healthcare, on behalf of FirstCarolinaCare.

 Our Customer Solutions team can help answer any questions about your authorization or the process.
-Please contact the number on the back of your health plan ID card or email FCCCustomerService@FirstCarolinaCare.com.
+Please contact the number on your health plan ID card or email FCCCustomerService@FirstCarolinaCare.com.

 FirstCarolinaCare and eviCore Healthcare criteria can be found here: Medical Policies.